bloomberg/blazingmq/docs/docs/features/subscriptions.md

 The *Design* section above gives a high level overview of the feature.
 There are, however, some additional details which are worth specifying.

-1. **Overlapping Subscriptions**: in case if consumers specify overlapping subscriptions (e.g., `CustomerId == 0` and `CustomerId >= 0` ), BlazingMQ
+1. **Overlapping Consumer Subscriptions**: if consumers specify overlapping subscriptions (e.g., `CustomerId == 0` and `CustomerId >= 0` ), BlazingMQ
    will not make any attempt to merge those subscriptions, and the two subscriptions will be treated independently of each other. **NOTE**: While